mmp/pbrt-v2/README.txt

 experience running the system with >4 cores as well as any insight gained from digging into any scalability bottlenecks.
-The system attempts to automatically determine how many CPU cores are present in the system, but the PBRT_NTHREADS environment variable can be used to override this.
+The system attempts to automatically determine how many CPU cores are present in the system, but the --ncores command line argument to override this.

 OpenEXR is no longer required to build the system (but it is highly recommended).  pbrt now includes code to read and write TGA format files;